azubispau/Game-of-life/README.md

 # Game-of-life
-Simple python game of life version with visualization.
-Very bad solution which I made as a kid.
+Simple python game of life version with visualization made using Tkinter.
+A very bad and slow solution which I've made as a kid for fun.